tjhrulz/GPMDP-Plugin/README.md

 - `SetRating #`

   when # is an integer, -1 is thumbs down, 0 is no rating, 1 is thumbs up.

+- `SetSong #`

+  when # is an integer, sets what song to play in the current queue.
+So if # was 5 it will play the song 5 songs from now or if # is -2 it will play the song 2 songs ago. **Note** if you try to set a song outside the range of the queue it will clamp to the first or last song in the queue.

 - `OpenPlayer`, `ClosePlayer` and `TogglePlayer`